coderanger/coderanger.net/content/posts/chef-and-vault.md

 ## Vault as the Identity Root

-Using vault to issue Chef client keys.
-Integrated at the level of the Chef configuration, when a converge starts it would use the server's Vault token to request a new Chef client key and a short-lived Vault token to use for secrets access during that converge.
-As noted above, Vault doesn't support loading plugins at runtime so this would have to be with the buy-in of Hashicorp as a feature they would be interested in upstream.
+Another option is to use the Vault identity as the root of the system.
+This would mean changing our bootstrapping tools, but Vault does offer more secure bootstrap options such as response wrapping and short-lived tokens.
+In this model we would create a long-lived token during machine bootstrap that has no access policies attached to it, just some metadata associating it with a given Chef client/node name.
+On every converge we would use this token to first attach a new Chef client key and then generate a token for the converge as with the previous examples.
+This provides some compelling advantages around continuous re-keying of Chef clients and more secure bootstrap, but might be a bridge too far for now.
+It would require a "Chef Key" secrets plugin for Vault with all the same issues as before about how Vault plugins require effectively forking the project for a short time at least.
+This does seem like it might be more interesting to the Hashicorp team to accept upstream though.
+Overall a cool idea but maybe not something to move forward with until Chef and Hashicorp are both at least somewhat on-board.